drobinkent/CLB/Docs/Test.md

 BITMASK_LENGTH = 16  # This must match with the P4 program

+And do not forget to configure the packet processing rate of the links in ConfigConst.py

 ----

 Next open CNF and there configure pps = 32